Bottom line: Be at the Snow Lakes trailhead at 4:00 am to drop a car and start up the Colchuck Lake trail by 5:00.

 Whether they get feet on the trail by 4:00 depends largely on how well they anticipated the time needed for car shuttles and parking.

-For low clearance vehicles, the drive from the Snow Lakes trailhead to the Stewart Lake trailhead takes about 30 minutes.
+For low clearance vehicles, the drive from the Snow Lakes trailhead to the Stuart Lake trailhead takes about 30 minutes.

 If you’re staying overnight in the town of Leavenworth before your hike, it’s fairly easy to get an early start.
 On the other hand, if you or some of your friends are driving over from the Puget Sound region that morning, they need to also allow for at least two hours of driving over Stevens Pass to the Icicle Road turnoff in Leavenworth.